So, what is the best headless e-commerce platform on the market?

 Commerce Layer

-Commerce Layer — An API-first platform designed for brands looking to expand internationally.
+Commerce Layer— An API-first platform designed for brands looking to expand internationally.
 It supports multi-region operations and scalability, with a lower total cost of ownership for businesses seeking quick global reach.

 Commercetools

-Commercetools — A platform focused on headless and composable commerce.
+Commercetools s — A platform focused on headless and composable commerce.
 It provides a modular approach, designed for enterprises needing scalability and customization.

 Shopify Plus